mattlub/trendy/README.md

 - Vue.js for making a simple app which is well-structured and readable
 - BEM for clear and reusable CSS
 - Webpack to transpile ES6 for browser compatibility
+- QUnit for testing (because I had used it before)

+### Things learnt
+- multiple bundles with webpack
+- Vuex is a library which adds the Elm/Flux/Redux architecture to a Vue app

 ### Requirements
 - The idea of this project is to implement a small client application for discovering trending repositories on GitHub.